 I've also conducted poker hand strength tests and published a free poker ebook course to give players some unique formats to pick up strategy.
 Overly simplistic and vague advice isn’t a ninja tip.
 “Play the right starting hands and adjust to your position.”
 Gee, thanks.

 “Almost always call a minimum bet from late position with any pocket pair and 2+ limping callers ahead of you.”
 That’s an example of something specific and "ninja" you can actually use.

 I write all of the poker strategy content with the goal of providing useful realistic tactics you can incorporate into your game right away.

 I’m glad you found Beat The Fish and I hope you find at least one page that entertains you, helps you make up your mind about a prospective poker room, or win a little bit more at the tables.

 I don't run the biggest poker site in the world and I'm not a name professional, but I know this great game of poker.

-I know online poker as an industry and I know what it takes to survive in the US poker market that always seems to be changing.
-I’m not trying to reinvent the wheel - just the delivery service that brings it to you.
+I know online poker as an industry and I know what it takes to survive and thrive as a player.
+I’m not trying to reinvent the online poker wheel - just the delivery service that brings it to you.

 When I launched Beat The Fish in 2005, I had one focus: create a specific guide for helping frustrated online poker players literally "beat the fish".